getpatchwork/patchwork/docs/deployment.md

 ### Configure nginx and uWSGI

-Configuration files for nginx and uWSGI are provided in the `lib` subdirectory of the patchwork source code.
+Configuration files for nginx and uWSGI are provided in the `lib` subdirectory of the Patchwork source code.
 These can be modified as necessary, but for now we will simply copy them.

 First, let's load the provided configuration for nginx: